jvalderrama/devo/README.md

 devo
 ```

-Therefore the Web Check application has been package and could be distribute like any other (pika, flask, etc) over a
+Therefore the Web Check application has been packaged and could be distribute like any other (pika, flask, pyyaml, etc)
-Pypi server repository and been installed like **pip install devo**.
+over a **Pypi server repository** and being installed like **pip install devo** over the EC2 instance or any machine.

 # 2. Dockerization